 About Kothimbir Vadi

-- Kothimbir in Marathi refers to Coriander Leaves and Vadi refers to Cakes which are steamed and then deep fried / pan fried.
+Kothimbir in Marathi refers to Coriander Leaves and Vadi refers to Cakes which are steamed and then deep fried or pan fried.

-- The steamed cakes are made with chickpea flour (gram flour or besan) and finely chopped coriander leaves.
-It also consists of basic spices and ground peanuts (Shengdana kut).
+The steamed cakes are made with chickpea flour (gram flour or besan) and finely chopped coriander leaves.
+It also consists of basic spices and coarsely ground peanuts (Shengdana kut).

-- A medium soft dough is made which is steamed, cut into thick slices and then deep fried or pan fried (in our case)
+A medium soft dough is made which is steamed, cut into round discs which are then deep fried or pan fried.

-The recipe I share today is exactly what I have been following for many years and the only version my husband likes.
-He hates the excessive besan vadis and often complains about the frugal amount of coriander leaves in them.
+The recipe I share today is what I have been following since many years.
+It is the only version my husband likes.
+He simply hates vadi's that have excessive besan and frugal amount of coriander.

 My version will definitely change the way you look at kothimbir vadis.
 I mean, just look how gorgeously dark green and loaded they are with freshly chopped coriander leaves.